 This spot is scenic river swimming at its best, complete with a rope swing.
 Clear and cold it’s generally busiest between 2-4pm once the water has had a chance to warm up.
-Located just 11 miles west of McCloud on Highway 89, keep your eyes peeled for signs Cattle Camp Campground.
+Located just 11 miles east of McCloud on Highway 89, keep your eyes peeled for signs Cattle Camp Campground.

 Easily accessible with slow-moving crystal green water, a restroom and a wide sandy beach, this swimming hole has long-been a local family favorite.
 To get there, head 13 miles northwest of Ft.
 Jones along Scott River Road and look for signs for Jones Beach.